CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 One challenge with the synchronous API was handling long audio files efficiently.
 To address this, I modified the code to implement chunking, breaking the audio into smaller, manageable segments.
 Each chunk was then processed independently, allowing for much faster transcription response times.
 This chunking method significantly improved the overall transcription speed and made the synchronous API a more practical solution for handling larger videos.

 This optimization was a pivotal step in enhancing the performance and cost-efficiency of the service, ensuring that users received transcription results in a timely manner without the need for additional cloud storage resources.

+## Using the OpenAI API for Transcript Analysis

+To analyze the transcribed audio from YouTube videos, I integrated the OpenAI API into the backend.
+This API allowed me to leverage advanced AI capabilities to generate meaningful insights based on the user-provided prompts.
+After transcribing the video content, the transcript is sent to OpenAI’s API, along with the user's prompt, where it performs natural language processing to analyze and extract relevant information.

+The simplicity and power of the OpenAI API made it an ideal choice for this project, as it provided high-quality analysis without requiring extensive custom model training.
+This integration enabled the application to quickly deliver AI-generated insights, making the user experience seamless and engaging.

 ## Deploying to Google Cloud Platform